hapijs/wreck/README.md

 #### `response`

 The response event is always executed for any request that *wreck* makes.
 The handler should accept the following arguments `(error, request, response)`.
-This event is useful for logging all requests that go through wreck.
+This event is useful for logging all requests that go through *wreck*.
 The error and response arguments can be undefined depending on if an error occurs.
+Please be aware that if multiple modules are depending on the same cached *wreck* module that this event can fire for each request made across all modules.